 Well done to Kathryn Collins, Paula McNamee, our Social Secretary, Colum Collins and Donal Lynam, our Club Manager, for organising these events.

 Your continued support for these events in your club is appreciated.

 Great work by Tom Adams and Stuart Burns supported by Sam Shiels and Robbie Keys has ensured that our boats were and will be ready for the upcoming season.
 These guys quietly do a fantastic job!
-We have about €150k worth of RIBs, Punts and Committee boat (the Inish Rua) in simple replacement value.
+We have about €155k worth of RIBs, Punts and Committee boat (the Inish Rua) in simple replacement value.
 These volunteers maintain these assets for approximately €4k each year in parts.
 3% of the replacement cost.
-Our biggest danger is that they will be headhunted by Dublin Bus!
+That is a great job in any terms.
 Thanks Guys

 Wednesday Evening Member Talks

 Since the end of the 2017 sailing season we have had 7 talks covering a wide variety of topics.
 3 more remain before the start of the new season (including the rescheduled History of Skerries RNLI Station by Sam Shiels).
 These talks were all well attended and our thanks to the club members who gave some of these talks including Martin O’Toole, Brian Lennon, Gerry Byrne, Liam Dinneen, Helen Ryan, Sam Shiels and Paul Synnott, and Paul Hick.
 We hope you enjoyed these events.